avionicharshit-byte/blePacket/README.md

-Bluetooth Packet Analyzer
+**Bluetooth Packet Analyzer**

-Overview
+**Overview:**
-This C program is designed to analyze Bluetooth Low Energy (BLE) packets, extracting specific information from Eddystone (Accelerometer) and iBeacon packet formats.
-It parses hexadecimal packet data and provides insights into device movement (accelerometer data) and signal strength (RSSI).
+This program analyzes Bluetooth Low Energy (BLE) advertising packets to identify and extract information from Eddystone (Accelerometer) and iBeacon packets.

-Features
-Packet Types Supported:

-Eddystone (Accelerometer): Detects BLE packets indicating device movement using accelerometer data.
-iBeacon: Identifies BLE advertising packets and extracts the received signal strength indicator (RSSI).
-Functionality:

-Parses and interprets BLE packet data in hexadecimal format.
+It prints details such as MAC addresses, accelerometer data, RSSI values, and movement status.

+**Features**
+- Parses BLE advertising packets to determine packet type (Eddystone or iBeacon).
+- Extracts MAC addresses and specific data fields from recognized packet types.
-Identifies packet type based on predefined header values.
+- Identifies accelerometer readings and determines if the tag is moving based on data values.

-Extracts and displays MAC addresses, accelerometer readings (x, y, z), and RSSI values.
-Supports both predefined example packets and user-input custom packets for analysis.
-Usage
+**Usage**
 Example Packets:

-Includes predefined BLE packets for demonstration purposes.
-Demonstrates how the program identifies and interprets different BLE packet types.
-Input Your Own Packet:
+- Predefined packets are provided in the main function.
+- These packets simulate BLE advertising data and demonstrate the program's capability to interpret Eddystone and iBeacon packets.

+**User Input:**
+- Users can input their own BLE advertising packet during program execution.
-Allows users to input a custom BLE packet in hexadecimal format.
+- Enter the packet in hexadecimal format (e.g., 0201061AFF4C00021553594F4F4B534F4349414C444953544500000000E8).
-Outputs detailed information about the packet type, MAC address, accelerometer data (if applicable), and RSSI.
 - For Execution - Try this link - https://replit.com/@avionicharshit/blePacketAnalyzer
 - Code Execution ss
 - ![image](https://github.com/avionicharshit-byte/blePacket/assets/78672319/0c1b0e93-2043-46b0-8fd8-7c466ccdea5d)